Nicoya Peninsula Waterkeeper® has been set up to tackle some critical and immediate threats to clean water in the area. These are:

 It is also important to point out that there is an incredibly big dog and cat population in these towns which brings about not only natural life depredation, but also a considerable amount of these animals’ feces which contain dangerous pathogens.

 Unsustainable agriculture and cattle farming practices

 Agrochemical use has caused the different ecosystems great losses in biodiversity and abundance of species.
 Locals of the watershed’s towns confirm this loss, as well as having been affected themselves by these harmful chemicals.
-Signs of eutrophication are starting to show in parts of the river were currents slow down and plant blooms are starting to become more evident.
+Signs of eutrophication show in parts of the river were currents slow down; plant blooms become more evident.

 Harmful fishing practices